samlupton/TripMaker/README.md

 # TripMaker

-**TripMaker** is a Java program that generates an animation of a user's trip by utilizing their GPX file.
+Once a class project, turned custom memory graphics generator. **TripMaker** is a Java program that generates an animation of a user's trip by utilizing their GPX file.

 ## Video Walk Through